Fuco1/org-velocity/README.md

+# Deprecation warning

+This project is deprecated in favour of [sallet](https://github.com/Fuco1/sallet).

 # org-velocity

 This is a "fork" of `org-velocity.el` from `org-contrib`.
 To me, the original version behaves just plain insanely.
 Maybe it tries to model itself after original, which is also insane, I don't know.
 This fork fixes things that bothered me.
 Here's a list